 What’s a contingency period?

 By default and unless otherwise specified by the seller and buyer on the purchase contract, a 17 day period is automatically set for both the Appraisal and Property inspection contingencies, and a 21 day loan contingency period on a California purchase agreement.
 In other cases, such as a competitive market, buyers may submit offers with shorter contingency periods.

-Can I change the contingency period?
+Can I change the contingency period IN escrow?

 Can escrow close without a buyer ever removing their contingencies?